robertjpayne/MusicBox/README.md

 # MusicBox
 This app serves as a code sample for potential employers.

-Music Box is an ios app written in Swift that uses Spotify's charts to play YouTube music videos.
+Music Box is an iOS app written in Swift that uses Spotify's charts to play music videos on YouTube.

 ![startup screenshot] (IMG_1361.PNG)